 Settlements here are generally at amazing altitudes of 3,660 m to 4,070 m and the people are devout Buddhists who have been trading with Tibet for centuries.
 There are 130 gompas (Buddhist monasteries) in Dolpo which speaks volumes for their religious fervor.

-One of the delighful moments during the trek is the sight of long yak caravans that even today endure immense hardships negotiatimg the harsh, icy terrain, crossing high mountain passes carrying goods for barter.to the other side of the Himalayas..
+One of the delightful moments during the trek is the sight of long yak caravans that even today endure immense hardships negotiating the harsh, icy terrain, crossing high mountain passes, carrying goods for barter to the other side of the Himalayas.